 - A photo of a color scheme that you like

 Don’t feel shy to be assertive when it comes to what you want.
 Your tattoo artist is there to advise you, and it’s good to listen to them.
 However, if you know what you want, that’s okay.
 Getting a tattoo is a permanent decision, so you have to be completely happy with it.

 It’s always wise to listen to someone with experience.
 In this case, it’s your tattoo artist.
 It’s great to know exactly what you want, but it doesn’t hurt to discuss it with your artist.
 Flexibility toward new ideas is good.
 You never know; they might come up with something that suits you even better.

 There’s No Such Thing as a Silly Question

 Getting a tattoo can be scary, especially if it’s your first time.
 You’ll probably have hundreds of questions buzzing around your head.

 Perhaps you’re unsure whether certain colors will match?
+Or whether you can get a vegan-friendly tattoo?
 It’s perfectly fine to ask your artist.
 Don’t feel like you’re being silly.
 It’s important to decide on a tattoo that you’re completely comfortable with.